-(\$thousand) investment (\$ thousand) Alliance contracting or other - please specify) announcement date If yes, what is the ratio and where the analysis can be publicly accessed for land acquisition and early works.
+Project name Total estimated investment at announcement (\$thousand) Budget year Revised total estimated investment (\$ thousand) Delivery model (PPP, Alliance contracting or other - please specify) Estimated completion date at announcement Revised estimated completion date Explanation for variances in project cost and timeliness Cost/benefit analysis (y/n) If yes, what is the ratio and where the analysis can be publicly accessed for land acquisition and early works.
 In the 2024-25 Budget Paper Suburban Rail Loop East is expected to cost between \$30.000-\$34.500 billion and is targeting delivery by 2035.
 This expected cost includes \$3.610 billion (GST exclusive) for the Suburban Rail Loop East Tunnel South contract from Cheltenham to Glen Waverley, which was awarded in December 2023.
-The TEI, estimated
+The TEI, estimated expenditure and